SQE-Testers/Assignment_3/Muneeb_Documentation/Security_Magento.md

 #### Restric mode
 In restrict mode, the browser is instructed to enforce all content policies and limit publication to whitelisted resources

+### Enhanced Password Management

+Magento has improved the hashing algorithms it uses to store the passwords.
+Magento now uses the Argon2ID13 algorithms to store Password.
+Argon2ID13 is an algorithm for storing password
+- It resists the GPU cracking attacks
+- Argon2i is optimized to resist side-channel attacks

+### Prevention from ClickJacking attacks
+ClickJacking is a from of attack in which hackers display a dummy web page to users .
+This can cause users to unwittingly download malware, visit malicious web pages, provide credentials or sensitive information, transfer money, or purchase products online.
+Magento protects it users from ClickJacking by adopting the mechanism of X-Frame Option.
+X-Frame Options becomes the part of HTTP header and it directs the browser either to load the webpage in frame or not.

 Further information can be read from here:
 [Security Documentation of Magento](https://experienceleague.adobe.com/docs/commerce-operations/security-and-compliance/overview.html)